PrgVaibhav/Roll_The_Dice/readme.md

 - Two-player game with turn-based gameplay.
 - Roll the dice button to accumulate points.
 - Pass the dice button to save the current score and transfer it to the total score.
-- Score reset to zero if a '1' is rolled on the dice.
+- Score reset to zero if a 'dragon 🐉' is rolled on the dice.
 - Restart option to begin a new game.

 ## Usage

 1. Open the game in your web browser from [here](https://prgvaibhav.github.io/Roll_The_Dice/) .
 2. Player 1 starts the game and can click the "Roll the Dice" button multiple times to accumulate points.
-However, rolling a '1' will reset the current score to zero.
+However, rolling a 'dragon 🐉' will reset the current score to zero.
 3. Player 1 can choose to click the "Pass the Dice" button to save their accumulated score and transfer it to their total score.
 It becomes Player 2's turn.
-4. Player 2 follows the same steps as Player 1, trying to accumulate points without rolling a '1'.
+4. Player 2 follows the same steps as Player 1, trying to accumulate points without rolling a 'dragon 🐉'.
 5. The game continues in a turn-based fashion until one of the players reaches a total score of 100.
 6. At any point, players can restart the game by clicking the "Restart" button.

 ## Recent Updates

 - Now you can add your own custom names for the players.
-- The game now will not break on 1, dragon has been added to break your chance 😖.
+- The game now will not break on 1, dragon 🐉 has been added to break your chance 😖.

 ## Contributing